|

 that surrounds you now in the Church itself.
 Therefore, if you are ever told

-Him.
+to receive Him.
 (Reception of Communion while kneeling is protected by church law; see

 Redemptionis Sacramentum, 91).